AFARS – PART 5107

 (a) For acquisition plan approval, the dollar thresholds identified at DFARS 207.103(d)(i) apply to the following:

-(2) For all non-PEO/direct-reporting program manager acquisitions, the cognizant head of the contracting activity, delegable to no lower than the principal assistant responsible for contracting, is the acquisition plan approval authority.
+(2) For all non-PEO/direct-reporting program manager acquisitions, the Assistant Secretary of the Army (Acquisition, Logistics and Technology) is the acquisition plan approval authority.
 See Appendix GG for further delegation.

 (b) Approval of acquisition plans for procurements below the thresholds identified at DFARS 207.103(d)(i) shall be in accordance with contracting activity procedures.